-Total Estimate of Cost \$998,500

-Perfect Tining The timing for the enhancement works is perfect, the Mayor explained when presenting a certificate of appreciation to George and Pat Hetrel at Council's 28 May Ordinary Meeting.
-"We have just started replacing the existing floodlight towers at Batterham Reserve's main oval with towers that towers at Batterham Reserve's main oval with towers that the Mayor explained.
+Potal Estimate of Cost \$998,500 Perfect Tining The timing for the enhancement works is perfect, the Mayor explained when presenting a certificate of appreciation to George and Pat Hettel at Council's 28 May Ordinary Meeting.
+"We have just started explacing the existing floodlight when the provide an enhanced coverage of light across the oval," the Mayor explained.

-"That was because of another couple of generous contributions made by both The Basin Football Club for \$25,000, and the Australian Government for \$150,000."
-Knox City Council contributed \$25,000 from its 2017-18 Budget for the works.
+"That was because of another couple of generous contributions made by both The Basin Football Club for \$25,000, and the Australian Government for \$150,000 for \$25,000 for mis 2017-18 Budget for the works.

-The contributions that the existing floodlight are the started that the same time-which will mean that this facility can be used for junior and senior training throughout the winter months.

-"Now, with the money to be able to do additional works, its whole precinct is effectively getting a facility that will make it one of the best facilities in the City of Knox," the Mayor said.
+Pat and George's gift means that the existing floodlights can be moved to the second oval at the same time-which will mean that this facility can be used for junior and senior training throughout the winter months, additional works, this whole precinct is effectively getting a facelift that will make it one of the best facilities in the City of Knox," the Mayor said.